| John Broskie's Guide to Tube Circuit Analysis & Design |

 Remember the Tringlotron?

 As can readily be seen, this topology is similar to the SRCFPP, as both present a plus and minus output.
 The advantage the SRCFPP holds over this circuit is that the SRCFPP uses one fewer triodes, requires only 2/3 as much B+ voltage, and uses only one coupling capacitor.
-In addition, the three triodse in the tall totem-pole configuration are a pain to heat up, as topmost triode’s cathode is 200Vdc from ground, which makes keeping the heater-to-cathode voltage safety margin all but impossible to meet without using at least two separate heater power supplies.
+In addition, the three triodes in the tall totem-pole configuration are a pain to heat up, as topmost triode’s cathode is 200Vdc from ground, which makes keeping the heater-to-cathode voltage safety margin all but impossible to meet without using at least two separate heater power supplies.
 Moreover, and most importantly, the SRCFPP is true push-pull topology that can deliver up to twice the idle current into the external load, whereas this Tringlotron variation can only deliver up to the idle current, being fundamentally a single-ended amplifier.
 In other words, given the same idle current, the SRCFPP will swing twice as much peak voltage and four times the power into the low-impedance load as the Tringlotron can.

+MOSFET SRCFPP Very Zen, but not single-ended.
+Making an actually useable MOSFET SRCFPP will take a few more parts.
 Remember that this is a power buffer, not a voltage amplifier.
 In other words, a big input signal will be required.
 But as tubes can swing large voltages relatively easily, this should not that big a deal.
 For example, I would build an Aikido based on a 12AX7 as the input tube and a ECC99 as the output tube, which would yield a voltage gain close to 50 (+34dB).
-And do not forget that the SRCFPP is a strict class-A, push-pull buffer, not a cheesy high-end faux class-A design.
+And do not forget that the SRCFPP is a strict class-A, push-pull buffer, not a cheesy, high-end-faux, class-A design.
 In other words, expect a lot of heat and massive heatsinks and huge power transformer.
 We are dealing with hard reality here, not glossy ads in audio magazines.
 Okay, could we combine the Aikido frontend with a MOSFET SRCFPP output stage?
 Sure, here is just such a hybrid circuit.
+The intended load is 50-ohm headphones and the hefty 270mA of idle current through the MOSFETs ensures big output swings (up to 24Vpk).
+I forgot to label the tube used, which is a 6DJ8, although many other tubes could be used, such as the 6AQ8 or 6CG7 or 6072… Note the 50% AC voltage division of the B+ noise due to the two 10k resistors that that feed the bottom MOSFET.
+The tube input stage will also pass 50% of the power-supply noise to the top MOSFET's gate, creating a noise null at the output.
+Super sneaky, no?

 One Last Word If you know of an earlier incarnation of this circuit, please let me know about it.